raoul2000/fs-explorer/doc/actions.md

 - `name` : required - the unique name of the action.
 - `exec` : required - the program that should be launched to run the action.
-- `args` : the argument or the list of arguments that will be passed to the program with the command line.
+- `args` : (optional) the argument or the list of arguments that will be passed to the program with the command line.
 - `wait` : (optional, boolean, default is *FALSE*) launch the program asynchronously or not.